paulscherrerinstitute/std_detector_buffer/website/std-daq-doc/docs/Deployment/deployment.md

               instances:
                 - { cpus: [43-47], params: [] }
       ```
-      Converter takes up more cores as it receives and processes in parallel messages from all 16 converters.
+      Synchronizer takes up more cores as it receives and processes in parallel messages from all 16 converters.
    4. `std_metadata_stream` - single instance of output metadata stream in case of sending with high frequencies (40kHZ) small images between the servers
       ```yaml
             - prog_name: std_metadata_stream